Vehrik/FarOut/Characters/7-PlayDeck.md

 you fail by.

 Exactly what happens when resolving a Challenge is up to your GM's interpretation of the Context and what your Attempt Score ends up being.
+However the results of a Challenge will most likely fall into one of the following
+categories:

+Yes, And!

+    Your Character succeeded at whatever it was they were trying to do, and they did it so well that they also gained an unforseen benefit.
+This benefit will normally manifest as a slight advantage for your next Action, but could potentially trigger positive narrative effects.

+Yes!

+    Your Character succeeded at what they were doing, but it wasn't particularly impressive.

+Yes, but...

+    Your Character succeeded at whatever they were doing, but it also results in unforseen misfortune.
+This misfortune will normally manifest as a Bust for your next Action, but could potentially trigger negative narrative effects.

+Eh...

+No, but!

+No!

+No, and...

 The GM is at sole discretion to determine the value of a Challenge's Difficulty, but the following chart should loosely guide their decisions: